sjang1594/UMSL/CS6420/semester_project/README.md

 ## Technical Objective :
 Learn how to use pytorch

-## Technical shortcoming would be computation resource
+## Technical shortcoming
+There might be be computation resource limited in Google Colab.